sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 !!! note "Networking"
     More info on docker container networking [here](https://docs.docker.com/config/containers/container-networking/)

 By running the above command, a container will be started exposing rstudio server at port 8787 at localhost.
-You can approach the instance of jupyterhub by typing `localhost:8787` in your browser.
+You can approach the instance of Rstudio server by typing `localhost:8787` in your browser.
 You will be asked for a password.
 You can find this password in the terminal from which you have started the container.

-We can make this even more interesting by mounting a local directory to the container running the jupyter-lab image:
+We can make this even more interesting by mounting a local directory to the container running the Rstudio image:

 ```sh
 docker run \